lauralinares/lauralinares/content/project/aigne.md

 title = "Aigne Journal"

 # Project summary to display on homepage.
-summary = "I am editor and website manager for the CACSSS journal Aigne."
+summary = "I am editor and website manager for Aigne Journal."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "aigne.jpg"